-Our risk identification and control services include strategic risk consulting (including providing actuarial analysis), a variety of due diligence services, the provision of practical on-site risk control services (such as health and safety and property loss control consulting), and analytical and advisory services (such as hazard modeling and reinsurance optimization studies).
-We also assist our clients with planning for managing incidents or crises when they occur.
+Our risk management services include strategic risk consulting (including providing actuarial analysis), a variety of due diligence services, the provision of practical on-site risk control services (such as health and safety and property loss control consulting), and analytical and advisory services (such as hazard modeling and reinsurance optimization studies).
+We also assist our clients with planning for addressing incidents or crises when they occur.
 These services include contingency planning, security audits and product tampering plans.

-We help our clients enhance business performance by delivering consulting services, technology and solutions to help anticipate, identify and capitalize on emerging opportunities in human capital management.
+We help our clients enhance business performance by delivering consulting services, technology and solutions that optimize benefits and cultivate talent.
 Our services and solutions encompass such areas as employee benefits, total rewards, talent and benefits outsourcing.
-In addition, we provide investment advice to help our clients develop disciplined and efficient strategies to meet their investment goals.
+In addition, we provide investment advice to help our clients develop disciplined and efficient strategies to meet their investment goals and expand the power of capital.